You may be familiar with “self-determination” in the context of foundational government documents and speeches from people long-dead.

 - Mindful Attention Awareness Scale (MAAS)

 The MAAS may be familiar to you if you’ve read any of our pieces on mindfulness.
 It provides a measure of “receptive awareness and attention to present-moment events and experience.”
 It consists of 15 items, all of which comprise a single factor.
 SDT co-developer Richard M. Ryan developed this scale with another colleague in 2003.
-Click here to learn more about this scale and see suggested reading on mindfulness.
+Click here to learn more about the MAAS scale and see suggested reading on mindfulness.

 - Motivators’ Orientation

 The Motivators’ Orientation set of questionnaires measures the extent to which an individual in a supervisory capacity tends to be autonomy-supportive versus controlling.
 There are two questionnaires designed for specific contexts: the Problems in Schools Questionnaire (PIS) is designed for teachers, while the Problems at Work Questionnaire (PAW) is designed for managers in a work environment.
 Each questionnaire requires respondents to read eight vignettes and rate four behavioral options on appropriateness for the situation.
 The four options represent four tendencies: Highly Autonomy Supportive (HA), Moderately Autonomy Supportive (MA), Moderately Controlling (MC), and Highly Controlling, (HC).
 You can learn more about these scales here.

 The MPAM-R assesses the strength of five different motivations for participating in a physical activity like team sports, aerobics, or weight lifting: (1) fitness, (2) appearance, (3) competence/challenge, (4) social, and (5) enjoyment.
 The results of this scale can reliably predict behavioral outcomes like attendance, persistence, and maintained participation, as well as constructs like mental health and well-being.
 You can find more information on this scale at this link.